 It is great for clients to become educated about the legal issues they face; just their gaining a sense of the vocabulary of an area of law makes my job easier.
 But, becoming educated as to the issues does not make a client a lawyer, any more than someone seeking medical advice on a potential problem who reads about possible causes and can describe the symptoms accurately to his/her physician becomes a doctor.
 That said, there are times when a client will suggest something that I hadn't thought of and it helps the client's case greatly.
 After all, I haven't "lived" the problem.

 Generally speaking, I prefer clients not prepare "legal documents."
 However, I encourage potential clients to write a description of the issue, and the outcomes the person would like to have in the matter.
 Sometimes that means a detailed list of items like:

 3. A no trespass order to keep my neighbor away

 If the matter is beyond small claims, I urge people to get competent legal representation.
 I often refer potential clients to other attorneys who may be able to handle a specific matter on a sliding fee scale, or as all of us do, take the case on a pro-bono basis to keep the "client" from losing some of their rights.

-Since November of 1991 I have maintained a general practice of law dealing with such matters as bankruptcy, social security disability claims, real estate matters, personal injury, and wills, trusts, and estates.
-I have offices in Pittsfield and North Adams, Berkshire County, MA.
+Since November of 1991 Mr. Isacoff has maintained a general practice of law dealing with such matters as bankruptcy, wills, trusts, and estates.
+He has offices in Pittsfield and North Adams, Berkshire County, MA.